England, circa 1860s CE

 - Suggested Garnishment: butter, salt and pepper, meat shreds

-Mrs. Beeton's was revolutionary because of its focus: the book's entire goal was to help women of any skill level manage their homes properly.
+Mrs. Beeton's sold like gangbusters because of its revolutionary focus: the book's entire goal was to help women of any skill level manage their homes properly.

 A version of this recipe for a Toast Sandwich appeared in the “Invalid Cookery” part of the book.
 This section dealt with preparing meals for the sick without upsetting their condition.

-Sure, it wasn't a perfect book, but Mrs. Beeton's Book of Household Management was a huge help to the average, newly-married woman in Victorian times.
-It fostered closeness of the family and put an emphasis on thrifty meal preparation.
+It wasn't a perfect book, but Mrs. Beeton's Book of Household Management was a huge help to the average, newly-married woman in Victorian times.
+It fostered closeness of the family and put an emphasis on thrifty meal preparation in a way we take for granted in the food-influencer, meal prep social media landscape we see today.

 History Shapes is a free, reader-supported, independent cartoon and comic series.
 If you get your kicks from that sorta thing, and are able, please consider joining The History Shapes Club.